zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 ## Seeing compilation information

-By using `verbose_compilation = True` and `show_mlir = True` during compilation, the user receives a lot of information from the compiler and its inner optimizer.
+By using `verbose = True` and `show_mlir = True` during compilation, the user receives a lot of information from the compiler and its inner optimizer.
 These options are, however, mainly meant for power-users, so they may be hard to understand.

 ```python
 from concrete.ml.sklearn import DecisionTreeClassifier